dangminhduc/aws-database-speciality-note/README.md

   - AWS DMS doesn't support data validation when character substitution task settings are used.
   - AWS DMS doesn't support validating the Oracle LONG type.
   - AWS DMS doesn't support validating the Oracle Spatial type during heterogeneous migration.
+- DMS does not create indexes on the target DB

 ## QLDB
 - Amazon Quantum Ledger Database (Amazon QLDB) is a fully managed ledger database that provides a transparent, immutable, and cryptographically verifiable transaction log.